A Survey on the Evolution of Stream Processing Systems: Load management, elasticity, reconfiguration

-Load-aware scheduling tackles the overload problem by selecting the \emph{order} of operator execution and by adapting the \emph{resource allocation}.
+\stitle{Load-aware scheduling} tackles the overload problem by selecting the \emph{order} of operator execution and by adapting the \emph{resource allocation}.
 For instance, backlog can be reduced by dynamically selecting the order of executing filters and joins~\cite{avnur2000eddies,babu2004adaptive}.
 Alternatively, adaptive scheduling~\cite{Babcock2003Chain,Carney2003scheduling} modifies the allocation of resources given a static query plan.

-In its simplest form, adaptive scheduling assumes a fixed memory budget and a single thread that executes all operators and makes scheduling decisions.
-Existing methods are applicable to acyclic plans with a restrictive set of operators, such as selections, projections, filters, joins with stored relations, and per-record sliding window joins.
-The state size per operator is considered bounded and the runtime engine utilizes a common system memory pool that all operators share for storing their input tuples.

 The objective of load-aware scheduling strategies is to select an operator execution order that minimizes the total size of input queues in the system.
 The scheduler relies on knowledge about operator selectivities and processing costs.
 These statistics are either assumed to be known in advance, or need to be collected periodically during runtime.
 Operators are assigned priorities that reflect their potential to minimize intermediate results, and, consequently, the size of queues.
-To compute these priorities, the scheduler builds a \emph{progress map} of the query plan which represents a mapping of the operator paths to a 2-dimensional plane of tuple size (intermediate results size) over time (execution cost).
-Operators with a high potential of reducing the intermediate results' size quickly are mapped to deeper slopes on this plane.
-These operators are assigned higher priorities.

-Figure~\ref{fig:chain} shows an example progress map as introduced by the Chain scheduling approach~\cite{Babcock2003Chain}.
-This map indicates the size of intermediate data as tuples move along the dataflow graph.
-The scheduler then computes the chart's \emph{lower envelope} which is the sequence of the steepest slope segments.
-Those segments reveal the operators that have the higher potential to reduce intermediate data in the shortest amount of time.
-The scheduler groups operators in \emph{chains} (highlighted with different colors in the figure) corresponding to segments in the lower envelope of the progress chart.
-It then assigns priorities to operator chains based on the fraction of tuples they are likely to eliminate per unit of time.